tasshroll/quiz-editor/README.md

 App that constructs a UI to create quizzes.
 User can create a quiz and provide a description and three multiple choice questions.
 Only one answer can true for each question.

-The quiz is stored into local storage after it is created.
+Quizzes are stored into local storage.
+View object data.

+## Future Development

+Future development is to allow user to select existing quizzes to edit.
+Components inside of CreateQuiz should be re-used to accomplish this.

 ## Requirements
 A-	Requirements: